 The Insights page allows you to develop a better understanding of your visitor segments.
 It is a dashboard to monitor the performance of your segments

-From your personal space, click on “Hearings” in the side menu and then on “Insights”.
+From your personal space, click on “Audience” in the side menu and then on “Insights”.

 The page that opens is composed of four blocks:

 - The header

 - The key information

 - The audience segmentation graph

 To learn more about the structure of the Insights page, please read our article on the subject.

 Kameleoon offers you to optimize your ROI.
 It records data related to your segments, over a period of up to two months, and displays them to help you in your decision making.
 From these segments and data, you can create personalizations, as close as possible to the behaviors and expectations of your audience.

 You can filter your audience by several criteria and view only: